justusthane/grav-justus.ws/user/pages/03.food/01.care-of-cast-iron-pans/default.md

 ## Drying
 You do want to make sure your pans are totally dry before you put them away or they'll rust.
 I used to either throw them in the oven (takes too long) or put them on a burner (if you forget about them you risk scorching the seasoning).
 Now I dry them by putting them on a burner upside down.
 They dry quickly and you don't risk damaging the seasoning.

-If they do develop a little surface rust, just scrub it off with a copper scrubber or steel wool—you'll probably have to re-season afterwards).
+If they do develop a little surface rust, just scrub it off with a copper scrubber or steel wool.
+You'll probably have to re-season afterwards.

 ## Restoring
 Some day I'll write about restoring old rusty cast iron.
 A cast iron pan is never broken, only unloved.